 The same day FinCEN released the latest SAR Stats, Navinder Singh Sarao was arrested on charges of market manipulation and wire fraud related to the 2010 “flash crash.”
 Mr. Sarao’s arrest is a high-profile example of regulators cracking down on alleged market manipulation.

 Penny stocks/microcap securities also saw a spike in SAR-SF product type, up 87% from 2014 levels.
 The SAR filing increases for market manipulation and penny stocks may be related in that penny stocks are often the target of market manipulation schemes.
+If you’re looking to start investing in stocks or commodities without getting involved in manipulated markets, have a look into financial services from companies like SoFi or others and have a look into their investment opportunities.

 Other Key Findings: